chandralegend/argonauts/README.md

 order_pizza()
 ```

-[GIF placeholder: Show the code snippet side-by-side with a GIF of the resulting interactive CLI]

 ### Chaining Interactive Functions

-Astrolink allows you to chain multiple interactive functions with the ability to share the previous arguments:
+Argonauts allows you to chain multiple interactive functions with the ability to share the previous arguments:

 ```python
 from argonauts import argonaut, LogBook